psalm · 141

 God, I cry unto You — make haste unto me; give ear unto my voice; let this prayer rise before You like incense, even when my pulse is racing.

-Set a watch before my mouth; keep the door of my lips — I cannot guard that gate alone, and I know what I will let through if You do not.
+Set a watch before my mouth; keep the door of my lips — and guard my heart and my hands too, because I cannot watch every gate alone, and I know what I will let through if You do not.

-Incline not my heart to any evil thing; do not let me sit at the table of the people whose words I should not be eating from.
+Incline not my heart to any evil thing; do not let me sit at their table or reach for what they are offering.

 When the righteous reprove me, let me take it as kindness and an excellent oil — not as an attack.